Qiskit/qiskit_sphinx_theme/docs_guide/sphinx_guide/how_to_build_docs.rst

 Build the documentation
 =======================

-Once you have installed every needed package in your virtual environment, you can build the documentation with :doc:`sphinx-build <sphinx:man/sphinx-build>` the following way:
+Once you have installed every needed package in your virtual environment, you can build the documentation with :doc:`sphinx:man/sphinx-build` the following way:

 .. code-block:: bash